Overview#

 Joint coordinates#

-One of the key distinctions between MuJoCo and gaming engines (such as ODE, Bullet, Havoc, PhysX) is that MuJoCo operates in generalized or joint coordinates, while gaming engines operate in Cartesian coordinates, although Bullet now supports generalized coordinates.
+One of the key distinctions between MuJoCo and gaming engines is that MuJoCo operates in generalized or joint coordinates, while most gaming engines operate in Cartesian coordinates.
 The differences between these two approaches can be summarized as follows:

 Joint coordinates: